SciCatProject/scicat-backend-next/README.md

 ## Frontend configuration and theme

 The SciCat backend provides functionality to serve a configuration and theme to a connected frontend.
-The default files are _frontend.config.json_ and _frontend.theme.json_ located at the project root, locally or in the container.
+The default files are _frontend.config.json_ and _frontend.theme.json_ located in the `/src/config` directory, locally or in the container.
 The file names and locations can be configured via the environment variables `FRONTEND_CONFIG_FILE` and `FRONTEND_THEME_FILE`.

 Follow the structure of the provided [frontend.config.json](/frontend.config.json) and [frontend.theme.json](/frontend.theme.json) to create your own files.
-Both files must exist for the backend to start.

 ### Loggers configuration